computer-lab/computerlab.io/source/_posts/lab-README.md

 into our accounting software.

 #### GitHub

 Our GitHub organization is located at [github.com/computer-lab](https://github.com/computer-lab).

 GitHub stores source code and documentation.

-We don't have any private repositories yet.
-5 private repos would be $20/month.
+We don't have any private repositories.

+#### TravisCI

+Travis is a continuous integration server that builds and deploys repositories.
+This websites is deployed via Travis.
+If you are a collaborator on a repository, you will be able to log in with your GitHub account [here](https://travis-ci.org/) and see the status of builds.
+This website is deployed via Travis.
+It's free for public repositories.

 #### Trello